ngrok/ngrok-docs/docs/integrations/linkerd/k8s.md

    :::tip

-   Make sure you edit line `9` of the manifest below, which contains the `NGROK_DOMAIN` variable, with the ngrok subdomain you created in the previous step.
+   Make sure you edit line `9` of the manifest below, which contains the `NGROK_DOMAIN` variable, with your ngrok subdomain.
 It should look something like `one-two-three.ngrok.app`.

    :::